 Anne Fishel, executive director of the Family Dinner Project, shared on the Harvard Graduate School of Education Podcast that “80% of teenagers say that family dinner is the time of the day they’re most likely to talk to their parents.”
 Staying in the know about what your teens are up to?
 Priceless!
 She also adds, “Regular family dinners are associated with lower rates of depression, and anxiety, and substance abuse, and eating disorders, and tobacco use, and early teenage pregnancy, and higher rates of resilience and higher self esteem.”
 Again, wow.

-As you can see, the importance of family dinners really can not be overlooked!
+As these family dinner statistics show, the importance of family dinners really can not be overlooked!

 Fun Ideas For Family Dinner Time

-Five Ways I’ve Gotten More Out Of Meal Time With My Kids
+Five Family Dinner Ideas To Get More Out Of Meal Time With Kids

 by Naomi Davis